fornax-navo/astropy/docs/io/fits/index.rst

 .. _fits-cloud-files:

-Working with cloud-hosted files
+Working with remote or cloud-hosted files
-"""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""

-The :func:`open` function supports a ``use_fsspec`` argument which allows file paths to be opened using the `fsspec <https://filesystem-spec.readthedocs.io>`__ package.
-This package supports a range of remote and distributed storage backends, such as Amazon and Google Cloud Storage.
-The ``use_fsspec`` parameter automatically defaults to ``True`` if a file path is passed which starts with prefix ``s3://`` for Amazon S3 or ``gs://`` for Google Cloud.
-For example, we can open a Hubble Space Telescope image hosted in the data archive's Amazon S3 bucket as follows:
+The :func:`open` function supports a ``use_fsspec`` argument which allows file paths to be opened using `fsspec <https://filesystem-spec.readthedocs.io>`__.
+The `fsspec` package supports a range of remote and distributed storage backends such as Amazon and Google Cloud Storage.
+For example, we can open a Hubble Space Telescope image hosted in the Hubble data archive's public Amazon S3 bucket as follows:

 .. doctest-remote-data::

     >>> uri = "s3://stpubdata/hst/public/j8pu/j8pu0y010/j8pu0y010_drc.fits"
-    >>> with fits.open(uri) as hdul:
+    >>> with fits.open(uri, use_fsspec=True) as hdul:
     ...    data = hdul[1].section[10:12, 20:22]

-Note that we accessed the data using the `.section` attribute rather than the `.data` attribute.
-By using `.section`, we ensure that only the necessary subset of the FITS image is downloaded.
-The use of `.section` enables small cutouts to obtained from remote FITS files in a way that is *significantly* faster than downloading the entire file.
+Note that the example above accesses the image data using the `.section` attribute rather than the traditional `.data` attribute.
+Using `.section` ensures that only the necessary parts of the FITS image are downloaded.
+The use of `.section` prevents AstroPy from downloading the entire underlying image, which *significantly* speeds up use cases which only require small cutouts from large remote FITS files.

-.. topic:: Examples:
+See :ref:`fits_io_cloud` for additional information on working with remote or cloud-hosted FITS files.

-    See also :ref:`sphx_glr_generated_examples_io_cloud-hosted-fits-files.py`.
+.. seealso:: :ref:`fits_io_cloud`.

 Unsigned integers